IRT-SystemX/dqm-ml/dqm/representativeness/README.md

 # Usage
-1. Ensure you have installed all dependencies using the following command (bash): pip install -r requirements.txt
+1. Ensure you have installed dqm

-2. To perform a comprehensive analysis of variables, distribution, and MUPs on a sample dataset, run the main.py script (bash): python main.py
+2. To perform a comprehensive analysis of variables, and distribution on a sample dataset, run the script (bash):
+        ``python main_representativeness.py``